aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

-3. We generally distinguish cases where we can use the information given by Python from those where we have to guess by having a different header ("Likely cause" vs "My best guess").
+3. We generally distinguish cases where we can use the information given by Python from those where we have to guess by having a different header ("Likely cause" vs "best guess").

-4. Trying to provide explanations and translations for all possible exceptions will require a considerable amount of work.
+4. Trying to provide explanations and translations for all relevant exceptions will require a considerable amount of work.
    For those, like Thonny, that wishes to explore the possibility of suggesting more than one cause, it makes sense